Q: Where do I start?

 Q: Do I have to perform?

 A: Only if you want to.
-There’s no show in Level One, but starting with Level Two each six-week class culminates in a student showcase in The Weekender for friends and family.
-You can always opt out, but we’re pretty sure that by the end of twelve weeks of improv you’ll be itching to try it out on stage.
+There’s no showcase at the end of Level One, but starting with Level Two your class will perform a student showcase in The Weekender for friends and family at the end of each six weeks.
+You can always opt out, but we’re pretty sure that after two levels of classes you’ll be itching to try it out on stage.

 Q: How SOON can I perform?!

-A: Levels Two through Four culminate in instructor-directed student showcases in the Weekender.
-Levels Five and Six each culminate in a run of two undirected showcases in the Weekender.
-If these class showcases aren’t enough to sate your hunger for performance, we have a bunch of student performance opportunities, from Maestro Raw, every other month on Saturdays and student mainstage shows, a different show and cast every other month.
-And once you’ve completed Level Three, you’re eligible to submit your availability for Maestro EVERY Saturday night.
-And there’s the Free Fringe on Thursdays where just about anybody can try out a cool new show idea.
+A: Levels Two through Four culminate in instructor-led showcases in the Weekender.
+Levels Five, Six and Narrative One-Three all culminate in a student-led showcase in the Weekender.
+If these class showcases aren’t enough to sate your hunger for performance, we have a bunch of student performance opportunities, from Maestro Raw, Fancy Pants, the Free Fringe, Student Mainstage shows.
+And once you complete Level Three, you’re eligible to submit your availability for Maestro EVERY Saturday night.

 Q: What if one class a week is not enough for me?